michhar/azureml-keras-yolov3-custom/README.md

 The driver script, `azureml_driver.py`, wrapping the training process, does the following.

 1. Creates or reinitializes the target compute
-2. Registers the Data Store (using the labeled data container and credentials in `myenvs`) to Azure ML Workspace
+2. Registers the Data Store (using the labeled data container and credentials found in local machine's environment variables) to Azure ML Workspace
 3. Defines the TensorFlow Estimator with some of the command line arguments to point to the training script
 4. Submits a Run under the Experiment name given in the command line arguments that runs the training script
 5. Registers the intermediate and final model to the Azure ML Workspace for later use (e.g. in deployments)

+Ensure the Azure Storage environment variables are still set in the current terminal.
+See [Upload images or video to Storage](#upload-images-or-video-to-storage) section to set these again if needed.

 To train the model with Azure ML run the driver, as in the following example.